RocketMap/RocketMap/docs/first-run/commandline.md

                             into local db.) [env var: POGOMAP_NO_POKEMON]
       -ng, --no-gyms        Disables Gyms from the map (including parsing them into local db). [env var: POGOMAP_NO_GYMS]
+      -nr, --no-raids       Disables Raids from the map (including parsing them into local db). [env var: POGOMAP_NO_RAIDS]
       -nk, --no-pokestops   Disables PokeStops from the map (including parsing them into local db). [env var: POGOMAP_NO_POKESTOPS] -ss [SPAWNPOINT_SCANNING], --spawnpoint-scanning [SPAWNPOINT_SCANNING]